aremmell/validus/README.md

 ## <a id="building-from-source" /> Building from source

 CMake: there's a presets file, and Ninja is set as the default build tool.
 If you have VS Code, you just need the CMake tools extension and you can build and run with a few keystrokes.
-Without VS Code (or experience with CMake), I would recommend looking at [`configure.sh`](https://github.com/aremmell/validus/blob/master/configure.sh) which I wrote so that CMake installations succeeed even with ancient CMake vesions that don't support presets.
-In fact, you can most likely compile everything by executing `./configue.sh build`.
+Without VS Code (or experience with CMake), as long as you have a reasonably recent version of CMake, the following should do the trick: `cmake --preset release && cmake --build build`.

 ### <a id="build-products" /> Build products